An official website of the United States government

 Statistical policy directives and standards help understand information from many different sources.
 Without them, statistics (or other forms of data) from one source would be difficult to compare to statistics from another source.
 Rather than limiting data, statistical standards allow us to make use of all available data.
 In this way, Federal standards help describe our Nation, making efficient use of data collected by all Federal agencies.

 Consistent with the U.S. Office of Management and Budget's established process, the Federal Interagency Working Group on Race and Ethnicity Standards (Working Group) was composed of Federal career staff who represented programs that collect or use race and ethnicity data.
-The agencies on the Interagency Council on Statistical Policy, i.e., the 13 Principle Statistical Agencies; and the 24 agencies enumerated by the Chief Financial Officers Act; as well as one additional agency selected for its reliance on race and ethnicity data, the U.S. Equal Employment Opportunity Commission, were invited to nominate representatives to the Working Group.
+The agencies on the Interagency Council on Statistical Policy, i.e., the 13 Principal Statistical Agencies; and the 24 agencies enumerated by the Chief Financial Officers Act; as well as one additional agency selected for its reliance on race and ethnicity data, the U.S. Equal Employment Opportunity Commission, were invited to nominate representatives to the Working Group.

 Statistical Policy Directive No. 15 (SPD 15) does not require Federal Government agencies to collect information on race and ethnicity.
 However, all Federal information collections (e.g., censuses, surveys, and administrative forms) must adhere to SPD 15 when collecting race and ethnicity information.